ssanjan123/Instruction-Set-Architecture---RISC-V-32-bit/README.md

 $ cd $REPO # $REPO refers to the top of your cloned repo.
 $ bash ./scripts/localci.sh # run from the repo folder
-# Check if SUCCESS OR FAILED was dumped by scripts
-# There will be a _Grade.json (this is your tentative grade).
+# Check if SUCCESS OR FAILED was dumped by scripts.
+There will be a _Grade.json (this is your tentative grade).
 The file is in json format.
-# The mark component in each module indicates your score for that portion.
-# LOG.md contains the log of your runs.
+The mark component in each module indicates your score for that portion.
+LOG.md contains the log of your runs.
 This might give you more information.
 This grade is only tentative.
 Based on additional test cases in our evaluation, you could score less points.